TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications: The

+Figure~\ref{fig:temporal_pattern} illustrates the lifecycle that the \temporalscheduler manages for each stalled agent.
+The scheduler is driven by two runtime events and a dynamic forecasting model that connects them.

-At runtime, the scheduler's operations are driven by \textit{\fcstart} and \textit{\fcfinish} events from the inference engine.
-When a \textit{\fcstart} event is received, the scheduler consults the benefit-driven policy (Section~\ref{sec:opportunistic-policy}) to decide whether to offload the agent's \KVC.
-If the decision is positive, it initiates an asynchronous transfer to CPU memory.
-As the \fc nears its predicted completion time, the scheduler proactively uploads the \KVC back to the GPU, aiming to hide the data transfer latency.
-This design is robust to prediction errors; an unexpected \textit{\fcfinish} event triggers an immediate upload to ensure correctness, and the observed execution time is fed back to the forecasting model to improve future predictions.
+\textbf{Runtime Event Loop.} A \textit{\fcstart} event fires when an agent emits a \fc.
+The scheduler consults the opportunistic policy (\S\ref{sec:opportunistic-policy}) to decide whether offloading the agent's \KVC is worthwhile.
+If the policy approves, the \KVC is transferred to CPU memory asynchronously.
+As the predicted completion time approaches, the scheduler begins a gradual upload (\S\ref{sec:priority-aware-upload}) to hide transfer latency behind other computation.
+A \textit{\fcfinish} event fires when the tool result returns.
+If the \KVC has already been uploaded, the agent resumes immediately.
+If the tool returns earlier than predicted, the scheduler triggers an immediate upload to ensure correctness.
+The observed execution time is fed back to the forecasting model to refine future predictions.

-The scheduler's predictive accuracy comes from its dynamic forecasting model.
-It begins with the cold-start estimate from the pre-runtime analysis and transitions to an adaptive exponentially weighted moving average model after the first execution.
-When a developer provides a time estimate ($t_{req}$) in the graph definition, the model combines this hint with the system's historical data ($t_{hist}$):
+\textbf{Dynamic Forecasting.} The scheduler maintains a per-function-type time estimate.
+When no history is available, the estimate defaults to the value supplied by the user through the graph definition, or to a conservative system-wide constant if no user estimate exists.
+After the first observed execution, the estimate transitions to an exponentially weighted moving average.
+When the user provides a time estimate ($t_{user}$) and the system has accumulated historical data ($t_{history}$), the model combines both:

-\subsection{Opportunistic Policy for Proactive Offloading}
+\subsection{Opportunistic Policy For Proactive Offloading}

-The decision to offload a stalled agent's \KVC is governed by a predictive, opportunistic policy.
-An offload is only initiated if the anticipated benefit of freeing up GPU resources outweighs the cost of the data transfer.
-This core principle is expressed as: $Benefit_{scheduling} > Overhead_{transfer}$.
-The policy integrates several dynamic factors—such as the predicted \fc duration, the size of the \KVC, and the state of the waiting request queue—to evaluate this inequality in real-time.

-\textbf{Estimating \KVC Transfer Overhead} The primary overhead is the data transfer latency ($T_{transfer}$) for the movement of the \KVC between the GPU and CPU memory.
-This cost is a direct function of the number of blocks ($N_{blocks}$) in the cache.
-We use an asynchronous CUDA implementation for memory transfers to avoid blocking the main scheduling loop.
-Our analysis in Section~\ref{sec:evo_offload_tradeoff} shows that this transfer time is orders of magnitude smaller than the cost of recomputation.
-In \project's scene, the number of \KVC blocks is bounded to the model's context length, which is not very large.
-In this scenario, for a request with $N_{blocks}$ blocks, the transfer time is generally linear with the number of blocks.
-We can estimate the total transfer time as:

-\textbf{Quantifying Scheduling Benefit.} The benefit of offloading is not merely freeing memory, but rather the productive use of that memory and the associated compute resources during the stall period. \project quantifies this benefit opportunistically: a benefit exists only if there is a waiting request that can be processed and completed within the time the stalled agent's resources are available.